daptablade/docs/mynewbook/Tutorials/A structure-structure interaction simulation with preCICE.md

 ### Dummy design connection

 This 'Design variable' type connection (black line) links the beam-1 component to the beam-2 component.
-It exists purely to satisfy the basic workflow requirements that simulation workflows should have a single starting component and all components should be connected.
+It exists purely to satisfy the basic workflow requirements that simulation workflows should have a single starting component and that all (non-driver) components should be connected.
 In this case we choose the beam-1 component to be the start node.
-The data transferred by this connection is not used.

 Selecting the 'dummy_output' output handle of the beam-1 component and drag a line to the 'dummy-in' input handle of the beam-2 component.